Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-Performed comprehensive research on the FlexEdge brand and its target audience
+Conducted in-depth research on the FlexEdge brand and its target audience

-Developed detailed wireframes and defined the overall visual design direction
+Created detailed wireframes and established the overall visual design direction

 2. **Theme Setup & Customization**
  Set up WordPress along with all necessary plugins